Breaking News | Okowa Mourns TB Joshua

 The governor urged the family and the church to be consoled by the virtues of humility, service to humanity and sound biblical teachings that the deceased espoused, working in the Lord’s vineyard until his final call.

-He assured the family and SCOAN of the support and prayers of his family and Deltans at this trying period.
+He assured the family and SCOAN of the support and prayers of his family and the people of the state at this trying period.

 “It is with great sadness that I, my family, the government and people of Delta commiserate with the Christian community, the Joshua family and the entire SCOAN on the passing away of renowned televangelist, Prophet Temitope Joshua.